Mean Hourly Earnings for selected

 There is scant evidence,

-single element of the education system does any good at all, when so many variables come
+element of the education system does any good at all, when so many

-into play, like class size, curriculum, early childhood education, discipline, homework
+variables come into play, like class size, curriculum, early childhood

-and parental involvement, just to mention a few.
+education, discipline, homework and parental involvement, just to

 But teachers' salaries seems always to top the list of problems, perhaps because teachers'